steph-B-NW/TDPchallenge3/README.md

 ### Environment

 To use the app you need to make sure the requirements are installed.
-It is best to do this in a virtual environment or use a Docker container.
+It is best to do this in a virtual environment OR use a Docker container.

 #### Venv